cole-phillips1/FCP_Final_Project-1/README.md

 * Ising Model: This model represents agents as spins on a lattice and uses statistical mechanics to simulate opinion dynamics.
 Defuant Model: This model seeks to explain how people with different viewpoints interact with one another in order to determine if polarisation or consensus forms.

-* running: python assignment.py -ising_model (default model) followed by -external and -alpha for adjusting parameters.
+* running: python FCP_assignment.py -ising_model (default model) followed by -external and -alpha for adjusting parameters.

-* testing: python assignment.py -test_ising
+* testing: python3 FCP_assignment.py -test_ising

 <h3>Task 2 (Defuant Model - Abdalrahim):</h3>